South Yorkshire care leaver stars in new film ahead of National Care Leavers’ Month

 Gracie speaks regularly at events and is involved in a wide range of ambassador activities.
 For the past two years, she has also volunteered at a local Rotherham foodbank, helping people through difficult times:

-“I feel like kind people and sharing kindness is very important, to never judge or shame anyone and to always show respect to others.
+“I feel like being kind to people and sharing kindness is very important, to never judge or shame anyone and to always show respect to others.
 Treat people how you want to be treated.”

 In the film, she reflects on how Shared Lives has given her both stability and the freedom to grow into her own identity: